-- Eligibility for rehire if former employee (Many employers ask this question as part of employment verification, and you can choose to respond yes/no, or respond generically by stating something like (“all former employees may be eligible for rehire pending review.”)
+- Eligibility for rehire if for a former employee; many employers ask this question as part of employment verification, and you can choose to respond yes, no, or respond generically by stating something like “all former employees may be eligible for rehire pending review.”

 The main rule with employment verification letters is to adapt your letter based on the reason you’re being asked for it, and only provide the minimum information requested.
-The chart below shows what to include/not include based on the type of organization making the employment verification request:
+The chart below shows what to include and not include, based on the type of organization making the employment verification request.

 Employment Verification Requests & What To Include